mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Few if any fire closures

 Thru-hiking has enriched my life in so many ways.
 It has been the journey of a lifetime.
-To those who I walked with, it was a pleasure.
+To those whom I walked with: it was an honour.

 # Why SOBO?